Please note: The UCSF Graduate Medical Education website has a tremendous amount of useful information in addition to what's listed below.

 Residents are entitled to 20 days per academic year of vacation leave and also have up to 12 days per academic year of sick leave for personal illness or disability.
 [Service requirements limit the amount of vacation leave that can be taken at one time.]

 In addition, first- and second-year residents can have up to three days per academic year of educational leave if they are presenting a poster, a workshop or a talk at a professional meeting, or are members of an official committee of a professional organization.
 Third- and fourth-year residents can have up to five days of educational leave to attend a professional meeting and do not need to be presenting or on an official committee.

 UCSF is obligated by the California Tort Claims Act to defend house staff against any liability or malpractice claim arising out of the house staff members’ act or omissions within the scope of university duties.
 Professional liability insurance coverage is maintained to meet such obligations.

 All residents automatically contribute to the university retirement program, the Defined Contribution Plan.
 Upon graduation, residents may receive a lump sum cash out of their retirement savings, unless they take an academic position with the University of California system.

-Lastly, all interns participate in a weekly 90 minute “Resident Group” led by members of our clinical faculty who are experts in group process.
-After the first year of residency, ongoing participation in the group is optional, but most residents do choose to continue participating.
-Each class has its own group with the same leader or leaders over the four years of training.
-A key learning goal for the group is to better understand group dynamics, but it also serves an important function as a source of support for residents.
+Lastly, all interns participate in a bimonthly 60-minute “Process Group” led by members of our clinical faculty who are experts in group process.
+After the first year of residency, ongoing participation in the group is optional, but most residents choose to continue.
+Each class has its own group with the same leader over the four years of training.
+A key learning goal for the group is to better understand group dynamics, though it also serves as a source of support for residents.